skulptur/reactive-fns/README.md

 - flatten: Flattens higher-order streams.
 - map: Transforms incoming values.
 - mapTo: Transforms the contents of the stream to the provided value.
+- sample: Operator that samples a pullable stream when a listenable stream emits.
-- scan: Combine consecutive values from source.
+- scan: Combine consecutive values from stream.
-- share: Multicast source.
+- share: Multicast stream.
-- skip: Ignores the first n of the source.
+- skip: Ignores the first n of the stream.
 - skipRepeats: Skips consecutive values that pass the given predicate (defaults to a === b).
 - startWith: Start with given values.
-- take: Take a maximum number of values from source.
+- take: Take a maximum number of values from stream.
 - withPrevious: Puts the previous value with current in an array.

 ### Combinators

-- concat: Combine sources by putting one source after the previous source ends.
+- concat: Combine streams by putting one stream after the previous stream ends.
 - merge: Merges given streams, emitting when each one emits.
 - combine: Combines given streams, emits arrays of latest values of each.